-While premenopausal women with too much estrogen tend to have the pear-shape body type with more weight at the hips, both men and menopausal women with this estrogen excess exhibit an apple shape with more fat accumulation in the abdominal area.
+While premenopausal women with too much estrogen tend to have the pear-shaped body type — with more weight at the hips — both men and menopausal women with this estrogen excess exhibit an apple shape with more fat accumulation in the abdominal area.
 In fact, excess estrogen is as much a risk factor for obesity — in both sexes — as poor eating habits and lack of exercise.

 What causes estrogen dominance?